-5. Improve your songwriting by collaborating with other artists
+Songwriting Tips #5 – Improve your songwriting by collaborating with other artists

+Some great songs had more than just one lyricist or just one composer.
 Think about Jimmy Page and Robert Plant (Led Zeppelin), John Lennon and Paul McCartney (The Beatles), Mick Jagger and Keith Richards (The Rolling Stones).
 The list goes on and on… Co-writing songs has many benefits.
 It allows you to:

 - Build your network

 - Open doors to new ways of writing

 - Learn more about your strengths and weaknesses

 - Give a new dimension to your creative process

 Once you’ve tapped into the songs that inspire you, you’ll have the background to develop your own style.
 Listening leads to creation.
 Once you’ve captured the essence of these pieces, enjoy yourself and take the time to deconstruct and rearrange them to your liking.
 This is a kind of “creative destruction”.
 Start from several established bases in order to completely transform the inspirations into something new.
 Be a sponge: the goal is to mix everything that inspires you in order to end up with something unique that resembles you.
 After all, you don’t want to sound like anyone else.

 Let yourself be influenced, but don’t fall into copying.
 Enjoy yourself.